 Now you are done with updating hardcoded URLs.
 The next thing you must do is check if you have any customization on your WordPress install or add any external script to your header or footer.
 You need to ensure that all these scripts are also updated from HTTP to HTTPS.

-For example: In case of Google’s jquery, the simplest way is to point it to HTTPS version.
+For example: In the case of Google’s jQuery, the simplest way is to point it to the HTTPS version.

 Update CDN from HTTP to HTTPS